Flourishing in Florence

 Draft Itinerary

-Day 1 - Sunday, May 17
+Day 1 - Sunday, Oct.
+11

 History & Place

-Day 2 - Monday, May 18
+Day 2 - Monday, Oct.
+12

 Compassion and Empathy

-Day 3 - Tuesday, May 19
+Day 3 - Tuesday, Oct.
+13

 Wholeness Through Expression

-Day 4 - Wednesday, May 20
+Day 4 - Wednesday, Oct.
+14

 Cultivating Your Senses

-Coaching time with Mark and Nancy
+• Take advantage of coaching time with Mark and Nancy at The British Institute.

-Day 5 - Thursday, May 21
+Day 5 - Thursday, Oct.
+15

 Unearthing What's Hidden